turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 1. What is a return value?

-   A return value is the value resulted from executing a function or a method.
-The return can be different than the output, but it's not always.
+   A return value is the value returned when a function is called.
+If a return value is not specified, JS returns `undefined`.
+The return value stops your code at that point.
+It can therefore be used to interrupt loops.

 1. In the space below, create a function named `hello` that will print `"Sam I am"`.